 We get asked this a lot.

-To start with there is a series of questions that need to be asked in order to properly understand the clients ‘pain points’, their service/product offering and what they want to achieve with the content we make for them.
+To start with there are a series of factors that need to be ascertained in order to properly understand the clients ‘pain points’, their service/product offering and what they want to achieve with the content we make for them.

 We then need to spend time working out and honing the message before we even start to think about the imagery we need and how to go about organising the shoot days.
 The initial planning in pre-production can take days, sometimes weeks.